emranweb/daisyui-snippet/README.md

 1. Open Visual Studio Code.
 2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or press `Ctrl+Shift+X`.
-3. Search for "DaisyUI Snippet" and click the Install button for the extension authored by [Your Name](https://github.com/emranweb/daisyui-snippet).
+3. Search for "DaisyUI Snippet" and click the Install button for the extension authored by [emranweb](https://github.com/emranweb/daisyui-snippet).

 ## Usage